 Calling all beer lovers,

 London has the perfect thing for you!
 The Bermondsey Beer Mile.
+Rising in popularity it’s the perfect non-touristy thing to do in London.

 Located in southeast London is a stretch of elevated train tracks where a bunch of brewers decided to cleverly to locate their microbreweries under the railway arches.
 Luckily for us, the public, the breweries open their doors to the public on the weekend!